Eastern carpenter bee: Diet

 X. virginica survives mostly on nectar and pollen.
-Newly emerged bees do not have food stored in their nest, but are occasionally brought nectar.
+Newly emerged bees do not have food stored in their nests, but are occasionally brought nectar.

 X. virginica uses its maxillae to penetrate the corolla of some long-tubed flowers, reaching their nectar stores without making contact with the anthers and thus bypassing pollination.
 In some plants this “nectar robbing” reduces fruit production and seed number.
 In others, defensive mechanisms allow pollination to occur despite perforation of the corolla.